smuellerDD/libkcapi/README.md

   applications
 * `--enable-kcapi-rngapp`: compile and install the kcapi-rng application
 * `--enable-kcapi-encapp`: compile and install the kcapi-enc application
+* `--enable-kcapi-dgstapp`: compile and install the kcapi-dgst application
 * The various `--disable-lib-*` options allows the disabling of different library functions to allow minimizing the binary.